DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 You need to have this at hand to generate the last seed:
 * A computer connected to the internet (can be your normal computer).
+* 1 USB flash drive with at least 8 GB of memory (USB1).
+* 1 other USB flash drive, memory not important (USB2).
 * 1 note to write your seed on.
 * 1 phone with a camera or a digital camera (don't bring this near the computer until your seed is generated).
 * *Optional:* A second computer to run Tails on.
 This computer can be made eternally quarantined.